Usage

 unconfigure system interface promiscuous

 Do not set promiscuous mode on managed interfaces.
-This op-
+This option

-tion does not disable promiscuous mode on interfaces already
+does not disable promiscuous mode on interfaces already using

 configure system ip management pattern pattern

-Specify the management addresses of this system.
-As for in-
+Specify the management addresses of this system as comma sepa-

-!*:*.
-If an interface name is matched, the first IPv4 ad-
+interface name is matched, the first IPv4 address and the

-dress and the first IPv6 address associated to this interface
+first IPv6 address associated with this interface will be cho-

 unconfigure system ip management pattern